 Making a recording and posting it online can allow students to watch it at any point before your next meeting.

-The Panopto software enables users to create quality recordings of lectures while allowing for the seamless integration of slides from presentation software like Powerpoint and Keynote.
+Panopto enables users to create quality recordings of lectures while allowing for the seamless integration of slides from presentation software like Powerpoint and Keynote.
 The software is quick to install and easy to use on any computer with a webcam and microphone.
-Recordings are easy to edit and are saved indefinitely, so you can view them in Canvas.
+Recordings are easy to edit and are saved indefinitely in Canvas.
 Click on ‘Panopto Recordings’ in the left-hand course navigation bar of your Canvas site.
 If this is your first time doing so, you will need to download the recorder software.
 The Center for Teaching Excellence has prepared documentation with step-by-step instructions.

 Panopto recordings can also be done in the Recording Studio at the Center for Teaching Excellence.
-Advantages of using the studio include an acoustically-optimized and distraction-free environment for recording, and the presence of trained staff to assist you.
-To schedule a time in the recording studio, contact email@example.com.
+Advantages of using the studio include an acoustically-optimized and distraction-free environment for recording, and with trained staff to assist you.
+To schedule a time in the recording studio, contact firstname.lastname@example.org.

 Allow For Questions And Interaction